 The two biggest threats to everyone’s safety on the road are distracted driving and impaired driving.
 It doesn’t matter if you’re a new driver or an expert behind the wheel, if you’re distracted or under the influence of drugs or alcohol it’s impossible to drive safely.
-Seriously, these common lapses in judgement claim innocent people’s lives every day.
-Take a minute to learn more about distracted and impaired driving, the the laws you have to follow and some ways you can be a better, more focused driver.
+Seriously, these common lapses in judgment claim innocent people’s lives every day.
+Take a minute to learn more about distracted and impaired driving, the laws you have to follow and some ways you can be a better, more focused driver.

 - Examples of Distracted Driving

 Other Safe Driving Topics Select a Topic Preparing to Drive Basic Driving Maneuvers Defensive Driving Basics Distracted & Impaired Driving Driving in Hazardous Conditions Driving in Emergency Situations Understanding Right of Way Common Traffic Signs Vehicle Maintenance Distracted Driving

 There’s more to distracted driving than annoying people staring at their phones instead of hitting the gas pedal when the traffic light turns green.
 Although cell phones are the biggest culprit for driver distractions, there are many others.
 In our safe driving videos, Aceable can give you more examples of distractions, explain what’s at risk, and prepare you with tips for reducing distractions.
 We’ll also explain the myth of multitasking (Hint: You can do two things at once, but that means doing neither of them well).